mohdzain98/Docster/README.md

 # Docster AI
-<h5>Docster AI is an innovative project designed to revolutionize how users interact with documents.
-By leveraging the power of Large Language Models (LLMs), Docster AI enables intuitive, conversational interactions with documents, making information retrieval and understanding more accessible and efficient.</h5>
+Docster AI is an innovative project designed to revolutionize how users interact with documents.
+By leveraging the power of Large Language Models (LLMs), Docster AI enables intuitive, conversational interactions with documents, making information retrieval and understanding more accessible and efficient.
 <strong><label>Features:</label></strong>
 <ul>
   <li><strong>Natural Language Processing:</strong> Users can query documents using everyday language, allowing for a seamless and intuitive experience.</li>